hmcts/cnp-module-redis/README.md

 -	`location` this is the azure region for this service
 - `env` this is used to differentiate the environments e.g dev, prod, test etc
 - `subnetid` the id of the subnet in which to create the Redis instance
+- `common_tags` tags that need to be applied to every resource group, passed through by the jenkins-library

 ### Output